zb15/NetVizCorpy/README.md

 ## Citation

-**If you use the work contained in the repository for your research or job then a citation would be very welcome when you write up.**
+**Please cite the repository if you use its contents in your research or job.**

 Please cite the code and work in this repository as follows: